statamic/v2-docs/content/collections/tags/theme-asset.md

 ---
 title: Asset
-overview: Gets the URL to a file in your theme.
+overview: Get the URL to a file in your theme.
 parameters:
   -
     name: type